 DCRS provides advice, support, education, IT facilities and a friendly communal space for asylum seekers in the region.
 It operates a drop-in 4 days a week.
 Services include ESOL, an IT suite, emergency food and a clothing store.

-DPIA are a registered charity delivering projects to help asylum seekers and refugees integrate into their new lives in Wales.
-We currently operate in four main areas: Syrian and Afghan Resettlement Schemes; Refugee Doctors & Dentists retraining (WARD group); Wales Cities of Sanctuary and our Children’s project.
+DPIA are a registered charity providing specialist services to refugees and people seeking asylum across Wales in order for them to successfully integrate into the community.
+We currently operate the following schemes: Asylum Rights Program, Syrian Resettlement Scheme; Refugee Doctors & Dentists retraining (WARD group); Wales Cities of Sanctuary and our Children’s project.

 Dost provides a varied youth programme for young refugees/migrants, aged 13-19 from across London - twice weekly club (Tuesdays & Fridays 6 - 8.30pm) with a variety of sports (cricket, football, volleyball etc.) and trips and residentials in the holidays.
 Dost allows people to make friends, learn new skills, gain new opportunities and improve their English.